Square Rule Timber Framing...With A Touch Of Scribing

 :: Continue plates

-:: Evening party - September 6 (Saturday)
+:: Evening party -

-:: Frame raising
+:: Finish cutting and raising

-:: Disassemble frame, load frame for transport, site clean-up
+:: Disassemble frame and load for shipping

 :: Depart